 - Gloves are worn when you anticipate exposure to blood or body fluids or when handling lab specimens or tubes of blood.
 Gloves should be worn if the volunteer has cuts, abraded or severe chapped skin, or dermatitis.
 Gloves should not be used if they are cracked, peeling, discolored, or have punctures or holes.
-Remember to disinfect your hands after removing gloves - Gowns are worn to protect the body and exposed areas of the arms and when you anticipate contact of clothing with blood or body fluids. - Masks and Face Protection is worn to protect the nose, mouth, and eyes
+Remember to disinfect your hands before putting on gloves and after removing gloves.
+Gloves should be single use and should not be worn as a replacement for hand hygiene. - Gowns are worn to protect the body and exposed areas of the arms and when you anticipate contact of clothing with blood or body fluids. - Masks and Face Protection is worn to protect the nose, mouth, and eyes.